aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ## Deployment Steps

-Please see details of deployment of both types of SageMaker HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#deploy-the-guidance)
+Please see details of deployment for both types of SageMaker HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#deploy-the-guidance)

 ## Deployment Validation

-Please see details about validation of deployment and access to provisioned HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#deployment-validation---hyperpod-slurm-cluster)
+Please see details of validation of deployment and access to provisioned HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#deployment-validation---hyperpod-slurm-cluster)

 ## Running the Guidance

-Please see details about training of Protein Language (ESM-2) models on both types of HyperPod clusters in the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#running-the-guidance)
+Please see details of training of Protein Language (ESM-2) models on both types of HyperPod clusters in the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#running-the-guidance)

 ## Next Steps

 >NOTE: It is highly recommended to patch your HyperPod clusters software on a regular basis to keep your clusters secured and up-to-date.

-Please see details about patching software on HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#next-steps)
+Please see details of patching software on HyperPod clusters in this section of the [Implementation Guide](https://aws-solutions-library-samples.github.io/compute/training-protein-language-models-esm-2-with-amazon-sagemaker-ai-hyperpod.html#next-steps)

 >NOTE: Also, as this is a very rapidly evolving technology area, please keep checking this repository for updates to both HyperPod Cluster [infrastructure](https://github.com/aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/tree/main/infra) and [protein folding model training](https://github.com/aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/tree/main/train/esm2) code.